 Returning to education as a mature student offers new prospects and the opportunity to make some major changes in your life.
 Whether you have had a career break to have children and want to get back into the swing of things, or missed out on university in your younger years for whatever reason, or you are looking for a completely different challenge in your career, returning to education empowers you to create new opportunities for yourself.
+Higher education qualifications can open all sorts of doors that would otherwise be closed to you.
+Whether that’s because specific knowledge is required to complete a job, such as the things you’d learn from a nurse practitioner degree, or because certain roles want to see that you commit and dedicate yourself to a cause for an extended period of time.

 Another reason to go back into education may be to build upon your previous education.
 Completing a postgraduate qualification within an industry that you are already working can be very lucrative, as demonstrated in this article about salaries.